 Devon Reynolds is headed into her second season as Betsy Layne head coach.
 Betsy Layne finished the 2008-09 season 16-9.
 Eventual champion Johnson Central defeated Betsy Layne 42-19 in the 15th Region Tournament semifinals.

 "Our girls did well this summer," Reynolds said late last week.
 "During the summer games we were able to consistently play nine girls.
-All nine girls have the capathe state of the s has an incredible amount of talent and I really think she is going to shine during her senioryear."
+All nine girls have the capafeatured girls' high school utes and this is especially important to our style of play.
+Our seniors -Megan Hamilton, Lindsey Martin, Faith Reynolds and Amby Tackett - played well this summer.
+I was impressed with the play of our seniors and their efforts."